microsoft/presidio/docs/samples/python/transformers_recognizer/transformer_recognizer.md

 # Run Presidio With Transformers Models

-In the following example you will see how extract PII entities using transformers models.
+This example demonstrates how to extract PII entities using transformers models.
 When initializing the `TransformersRecognizer`, choose from the following options:
 1. A string referencing an uploaded model to HuggingFace.
 Use this url to access all TokenClassification models - https://huggingface.co/models?pipeline_tag=token-classification&sort=downloads